eugenetangkj/tp/docs/DeveloperGuide.md

 Given below are instructions and test cases to test InternBuddy manually.

 <div markdown="span" class="alert alert-primary">:information_source: **Note:** These instructions only provide a starting point for testers to work on.
 Testers are expected to do more *exploratory* testing.
-Also, the test cases are based on the assumption that you are working with
-InternBuddy's sample data.
-Each test case is independent of the other test cases.
+Also, each test case is independent of the other test cases.

 </div>